h-v-smacker/railroad_paraphernalia/README.md

 emits the minimal amount of light.

 ## Track Blocker
-Prevents a tran from passing a track segment by placing a "block" in its way.
+Prevents a train from passing a track segment by placing a "block" in its way.
 Isn't synced with advtrains ndb, so works only with manned trains for now.
 ```
 {'dye:white', 'dye:black', 'dye:white'},